theramiyer/blog/content/post/2019/how-to-survive-a-heart-attack-when-alone.md

 But there is something called first aid, and these are the steps:

 1. Breathe.
 Handling the situation calmly will increase your chances of survival manifold.
-2. Pick up your phone and [a tablet of Aspirin](https://amzn.to/3qykDr4), and sit reclining on a wall or the head of a bed (half-sit).
+2. Pick up your phone and {{< amazon "a tablet of Aspirin" "https://amzn.to/3qykDr4" >}}, and sit reclining on a wall or the head of a bed (half-sit).
-3. Prop up your legs with [a pillow or something](https://amzn.to/3ClWKoF) (something light enough for you to easily lift/pull).
+3. Prop up your legs with {{< amazon "a pillow or something" "https://amzn.to/3ClWKoF" >}} (something light enough for you to easily lift/pull).
 4. Call Emergency Services---in India, it's 108 (try 112 in the unlikely event of 108 not working).
 In 2019, you can press the power button on your phone thrice in quick succession to call emergency services.
 5. Breathe evenly and tell them it's urgent, and that you think you're having a heart attack.
 Give them your name and location.
 Finish the call in about 20 seconds.
 6. Take the Aspirin if the medicines you take do not interfere with it, and you're not allergic to Aspirin.
 (Ask your doctor beforehand.)
 Make sure it is uncoated Aspirin so that the absorption is faster.
 If you can, chew the Aspirin and keep the particles under your tongue.
 You may drink half a gulp of water to help you swallow, but if possible, avoid it.